jcvalino/jericovalino15/README.md

 - 👋 Hi, I’m Jerico Valino
 - 👀 I’m interested in Web Delopment
-- 🌱 I’m currently learning PWA
+- 🌱 I’m currently learning PWA [Service Workers, Caching, Push Notifications]

 <!---
 jericovalino15/jericovalino15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.